The Strong Youth Project

 Youth sports are crucial to the development of young athletes, so we want to ensure you have the best science-based information for your young athlete!

-Positive experiences in youth sports improve overall health of young people by decreasing likelihood of obesity, cardiovascular disease, diabetes, depression, anxiety, and other common challenges our youth now face.
-We want to provide accurate science-backed information to you, so that you can help your young athlete stay involved in sport for as long as possible!
+Positive experiences in youth sports improve the overall health of young people by decreasing the likelihood of obesity, cardiovascular disease, diabetes, depression, anxiety, and other common challenges our youth now face.
+We want to provide you with accurate science-backed information so that you can help your young athlete stay involved in sport for as long as possible!

-Dr. Seeley gained inspiration for the Strong Youth Project while watching his five children participate in youth sports.
+Dr. Matt Seeley gained inspiration for the Strong Youth Project while watching all of his five children participate in youth sports.
 As a coach, parent, and scientist of Exercise Sciences, Dr. Seeley has a unique perspective on youth sports.
-He saw firsthand the problems with youth sports, including rising costs, overuse injuries, early sport specialization, and misinformation from coaches and parents.
-In an attempt to fix these problems, he created the Strong Youth Project, which aims to deliver scientific-based information to parents and coaches for the overall benefit of the youth athletes.
+He is a strong advocate for the many positive effects of youth sports on young children’s lives and hopes that the Strong Youth Project will help more children reap the lifelong benefits youth sports have to offer.
+In addition to benefits, he also saw firsthand a few of the problems with youth sports, including rising costs, overuse injuries, early sport specialization, and misinformation from well-intentioned coaches and parents.
+In an attempt to fix these problems and create a better experience for youth athletes, he created the Strong Youth Project, which aims to deliver scientific-based information to parents and coaches for the overall benefit of the youth athletes.

 SYP Mission and Aims